studio-mizutama/Smooth/README.md

 ## Environment
 - Fork this repository and clone to your local machine.
-- Need not to match environment to ours, such as OS, compiler, and any software versions.
+- No Need to match environment to ours, such as OS, compiler, and any software versions.
 But let us know your environment.

 ## Coding
 - We have no coding rules.